Is your SAFe Agile Release Train flexible enough?

 Chris Matts calls it Staff Liquidity.

-What’s the case for specialisation?
+What’s the case for specialization?

 Even if we could …